CORPORATE GOVERNANCE GUIDELINES

 The Board committees may hire independent advisors as set forth in their applicable charters.
 The Board as a whole shall have access to such advisors and such other independent advisors that the Company retains or that the Board considers necessary to discharge its responsibilities.

-The Nominating Committee will oversee an annual assessment by the Board of the performance of the Board and its Committees.
-The Nominating Committee will be responsible for establishing the criteria and implementing the process for such evaluation, as well as considering other corporate governance principles that may, from time to time, merit consideration by the Board.
-The purpose of the review will be to improve the performance of the Board as a unit, and not to target the performance of any individual Board member.
+The Board, either directly, or through the Nominating Committee, will (i) oversee an annual assessment of the performance of the Board and its committees and (ii) be responsible for establishing the criteria and implementing the process for such evaluation, as well as considering other corporate governance principles that may, from time to time, merit consideration by the Board.

 Frequency of Meetings